uclh-criu/miade/CONTRIBUTING.md

 ### Formatting and Linting

-We use ruff as a linter.
+We use [ruff](https://docs.astral.sh/ruff/) for linting and formatting.
 Run:

 ```bash
 ruff format